Krylov-aware stochastic trace estimation: Background

 After $q$ steps of the process have been carried out, we obtain the approximation

 where $\vec{Z} = \vec{Q}_1\vec{R}_1$.
-It is well known that the approximation \eqref{eqn:mv_approx} is exact when $f$ is a polynomial of degree at most $n-1$ while the approximation \eqref{eqn:quad_approx} is exact when $f$ is a polynomial of degree at most $2n-1$; works such as \cite{fika2016estimation,strakovs2011efficient,chen2022randomized} contain more detailed analysis on this topic.
-In fact, even in finite precision arithmetic, such quantities are still computed accurately \emph{even without reorthogonalization} \cite{druskin1991error,knizhnerman1996simple}.
-Alternate methods for matrix function approximation include explicit polynomial approaches such as those based on the Taylor series \cite{boutsidis2017randomized} or Chebyshev expansion \cite{han2017approximating}.
+These approximations are exact when $f$ is a low-degree polynomial. \begin{lemma} Suppose the Krylov subspace $\mathcal{K}_q(\vec{A},\vec{Z})$ has dimension $qb$ (so that no rank-deficient blocks are encountered).
+Then the approximation \cref{eqn:mv_approx} is exact when $f$ is a polynomial of degree at most $q-1$, and the approximation \cref{eqn:quad_approx} is exact when $f$ is a polynomial of degree at most $2q-1$. \end{lemma} Proofs of all lemmas and theorems are given in \cref{section:proofs}.

-\cref{alg:block_lanczos} presents pseudocode for the block Lanczos algorithm. \hyperref[line:qnext]{Lines \ref{line:qnext}}-\ref{line:reorth2} ensure that if a rank-deficient block is encountered, the redundant columns of $\vec{Q}_{k+1}$ will be replaced by fresh ones so that a constant block size $b$ is maintained.
-We also include an additional input parameter $n$, so that the algorithm runs for $q+n$ iterations but only performs the reorthogonalization step in \hyperref[line:reorth]{line \ref{line:reorth}} for the first $q$ iterations.
-The basic idea is that when we approximate quantities of the form $\vec{Q}^\T f(\vec{A})\vec{Q}$ (as in \hyperref[line:tdefl]{line \ref{line:tdefl}} of \cref{alg:generalized_simple}), the parameter $n$ will determine the quality of the approximation and $q$ will determine the size of the space from which $\vec{Q}$ is drawn.
-A more detailed explanation is given in the subsection below, and in \cref{remark:qandn} in particular.